asenaayse/cs391/README.md

 "local.host3000" address must appear, copy and paste it  to your browser.
 Now you are connected to the fake server.
-Then, go to VsCode, right click on App.js, select "open with integrated terminal" and run the following commands: npm install npm start
+Then, go to VsCode, right click on App.js, select "open with integrated terminal" and run the following commands: npm install npm install react-icons --save npm install --save react-toastify npm start

 ## USING ADDITIONAL LIBRARIES
-As a team, we did not use any additional library.
-The layout was simple enough not to use any additional library.
+As a team, we did use additional library to beautify visually.
+We use react-icons and toastify libraries for tic-tac-toe game.
+Also, we use reactstrap library for designing pages.

 ## USE CASE DIAGRAM
 ![image](https://user-images.githubusercontent.com/80036646/121782821-275ead00-cbb4-11eb-82a8-3f4edb0a1d9a.png)